 One of Navidea's primary goals for its RA imaging product development program is to develop an imaging-based test that can predict patient-specific therapeutic responses to bDMARDs, especially anti-TNF α antibody therapy, which is the most commonly prescribed type of therapy for RA within this drug class.
 While no tests predicting therapeutic responses to bDMARDs have been approved by the FDA, Navidea is aware of other groups that are working to develop such tests, primarily blood-based biomarker assays.
 One or more of these tests could be approved by the FDA in the future, making it possible for them to compete directly with Navidea's imaging-based RA test.
-Even without FDA approval, these tests could reduce the Company's share of this market in the future.
+Even without FDA approval, these tests could reduce the Company's share of this market in the future, and at least one of these tests is currently available and used as a laboratory-based test that has not undergone the GDA approval process.